Imago

 Rybakina’s shoulder could be Sabalenka’s only edge in Riyadh showdown

 Aryna Sabalenka has been unstoppable in Riyadh.
 She won all her round-robin matches, beating Jasmine Paolini and Coco Gauff in straight sets.
-Only Jessica Pegula pushed her to three sets.
-Even her semifinal against Amanda Anisimova was tough.
+Only Jessica Pegula pushed her to three sets before her tough semifinal against Amanda Anisimova.
 Sabalenka loves hard courts and has three of her four Grand Slam titles on this surface.
-Can she keep this form against Rybakina?
+After a defeat to Caroline Garcia in 2022, the Belarusian can finally sweep the WTA Finals trophy if she overpowers Rybakina, who has also been just as impressive.

 ADVERTISEMENT